Toronto subway trackage: Centre and pocket tracks

 Centre tracks allow a train to enter from either end into a third track, longer than the length of a standard train, between the two service tracks.
 Trains can either layover or short turn there, allowing other trains to pass them by, or reverse direction from this position with minimal interference with through trains compared to crossovers, which requires the reversal to take place on station platforms.
 Sometimes, in-service trains are diverted into centre tracks when there is track maintenance on one of the service tracks.
 Pocket tracks are a variation on the centre track, accessible only from one end.
 Some storage tracks have a short stub extending beyond the convergence back to the service tracks used to store work cars.
-All operating centre-track structures (with the exception of Finch West station, which was partially bored and has three fully separate tunnels) were built using the cut-and-cover method, and there are support columns between the tracks.
-However, at the under-construction and stations on Line 5 Eglinton, which were "mined" rather than excavated via cut-and-cover, all three tracks are housed within single tubular, columnless tunnels.
+Most centre-track structures were built using the cut-and-cover method, and there are support columns between the tracks.
+However, Finch West station, which was partially bored, has three fully separate tunnels, and and stations, which were "mined" using the sequential excavation method rather than excavated, have all three tracks housed within single tubular, columnless tunnels.

 Storage tracks are found in the vicinity of the following stations: